h751410234/MM-DETR/README.md

-# MM-DETR: An Efficient Multimodal Detection Transformer with Mamba-Driven Dual-Granularity Fusion and Frequency-Aware Modality Modeling
+# MM-DETR: An Efficient Multimodal Detection Transformer with Mamba-Driven Dual-Granularity Fusion and Frequency-Aware Modality Adapters

 **Authors:** Jianhong Han, Yupei Wang, Yuan Zhang, and Liang Chen

 This repository contains the official implementation of:

-**MM-DETR: An Efficient Multimodal Detection Transformer with Mamba-Driven Dual-Granularity Fusion and Frequency-Aware Modality Modeling**
+**MM-DETR: An Efficient Multimodal Detection Transformer with Mamba-Driven Dual-Granularity Fusion and Frequency-Aware Modality Adapters**

 If this work benefits your research, please consider citing our paper.